jeromivj-git/SOCIAL-MEDIA-PLATFORM-ANALYSIS--SQL/README.md

-# 📱 Social Media Platform – SQL Project
+# 📱 Social Media Platform Analytics (SQL Project)

-## 📌 Project Overview
+## 🚀 Overview
-This project focuses on designing and analyzing a social media platform database using SQL.
-It simulates real-world functionalities such as users, posts, likes, comments, followers, and notifications, and demonstrates how relational databases manage and analyze user activity efficiently.
+This project presents the design and analysis of a Social Media Platform Database using SQL.
+It simulates real-world social media functionality, including user interactions such as posting content, liking, commenting, following, and receiving notifications.

+The project focuses on both database design and data analysis, helping to extract meaningful insights such as user engagement, trending content, and influencer identification.
+It demonstrates how SQL can be used for efficient data management and analytics.

 ---

 ## 🎯 Objectives
-- Design a relational database for a social media platform
+- Design a structured relational database for a social media platform
-- Establish relationships using primary and foreign keys
+- Implement features like posts, likes, comments, followers, and notifications
-- Analyze user engagement using SQL queries
+- Perform data analysis to understand user behavior and engagement
-- Extract meaningful insights from structured data
-- Understand real-world database design concepts
+- Apply advanced SQL concepts for real-world problem solving

 ---

+## ⚠️ Problem Statement
+Social media platforms generate massive volumes of data daily, making it difficult to manage and analyze efficiently.
+Without structured storage and proper analysis, it becomes challenging to identify engagement patterns, trending content, and influential users.

+This project solves these challenges by building a relational database using SQL, enabling efficient storage, automated processes, and meaningful analytical insights.

+---

+## 🛠️ Tech Stack
+- Database: MySQL
+- Language: SQL
+- Documentation: MS Word / Markdown
+- Concepts Used: Joins, Subqueries, Views, Triggers, Stored Procedures, Functions

+---

 ## 🗂️ Database Schema

-### Tables Included:
+### 📌 Tables Included
 - Users
 - Posts
 - Comments